catamphetamine/react-pages/README.md

   const {
     // Can `dispatch()` Redux actions.
     dispatch,

     // Returns Redux state.
     getState,

     // Current page location (object).
     location,

     // Route URL parameters.
-    // For example, for route "/users/:id"
+    // For example, for route "/users/:id" and URL "/users/barackobama",
-    // and URL "/users/barackobama"
     // `params` will be `{ id: "barackobama" }`.
     params,

     // Is this server-side rendering?
     server,

     // (utility)
-    // Returns cookie value by name.
+    // Returns a cookie value by name. getCookie
-    getCookie
   } = utility